osdnk/sfi-workshop/README.md

 Let's make app for adding todos and marking them as `finished` :+1:

 Fortunately, someone has made this app already.
-Unluckily, bad hacker removed some lines from code and we need to reapair it :worried:
+Unluckily, bad hacker removed some lines from code and we need to repair it :worried:

 #### Tips :eyes:
   * `TodoList.js`
-    * :14 Well, you need to make completely new state (mind that you cannot modify immutable object) and give it to `setState` function in order to apply it to new state and rerender Component
+    * :14 Well, you need to make completely new state (mind that you cannot modify immutable object :stop:) and give it to `setState` function in order to apply it to new state and rerender Component
     * :22 That's easier.
 Just add new item to list.
 Did you try push?
 Hah, remember that state is _immutable_! :warning:
     * :33 Take a look that I made a `TodoItem` Component.
 Import it and here to render.

     I suppose you will encounter some issue with `key`.
-In React every component has to have own key so apply it just like normal prop.
+In React every component has to have own key so apply it just like normal prop e.g. ``key={`item_${i}`}``.

     `onPress={() => this.markAsDone(i)}` Let you think for a while about it.
 Not just paste.